 Daemen generally allows Service Animals in its buildings, classrooms, residence halls, meetings, dining areas, recreational facilities, activities and events when the animal is accompanied by an individual with a disability who indicates the Service Animal is trained to provide, and does provide, a specific service to them that is directly related to their disability.
-The College may make two inquiries to determine whether an animal qualifies as a Service Animal, which includes:
+The University may make two inquiries to determine whether an animal qualifies as a Service Animal, which includes:

 Whether the animal is required because of a disability, and;